 Drug and alcohol addiction is an epidemic in the United States.
 In the next decade, some numbers predict that 1.6 million people will die from drugs, alcohol and suicide.
-With such disheartening figures, families are becoming more aggressive with identifying substance abuse disorders and putting their loved ones in treatment.
+With such disheartening figures in Arizona alike, families are becoming more aggressive with identifying substance abuse disorders and putting their loved ones in treatment.

 A great question that some families have is whether or not they can force a relative into Phoenix addiction treatment.
 After all, some people with substance abuse issues fail to see their problem and may never get help unless they are forced.